ShipHawk/shiphawk-ruby/README.md

 items_cart = [];
 ```

 Let's assume the item we're shipping is unpacked.
-Now we'll query ShipHawk's product database find our unpacked item.
+Now we'll query ShipHawk's product database to find our unpacked item.

 ```ruby
 all_sofas = ShipHawk::Api::Items.search(:q => 'sofa')
 all_rings = ShipHawk::Api::Items.search(:q => 'ring')
 ```

 For the sake of simplicity, we're only going to deal with 1 item here.
-And we're going to select the first item that is returned and save it to variable called sofa.
+And we're going to select the first item that is returned and save it to a variable called sofa.

 ```ruby
 sofa = all_sofas.first